llvm/mlir-www/website/content/getting_started/TestingGuide.md

 When creating a new naming convention, keep these points in mind:

 * **Write Orthogonal Tests**
-Struggling with good naming may indicate the absence of a clear pattern in the set of tests being written.
+If naming is difficult then the tests may be lacking a clear purpose.
 A good rule of thumb is to avoid testing the same thing repeatedly.
 Before writing tests, define clear categories to cover (e.g., number of loops, data types).
-This often leads to a natural naming scheme—for
-example: `@loop_depth_2_i32`.
+This often leads to a natural naming scheme—for example: `@loop_depth_2_i32`.

 * **What vs Why**
 Test names should reflect _what_ is being tested, not _why_.

-Encoding _why_ in test names can lead to unnecessarily long and complex names.
+Encoding _why_ in test names can lead to overly long and complex names.
 Instead, add inline comments where needed.

-#### Don't forget the common sense
+#### Do not forget the common sense

-As a reviewer or contributor, always apply common sense when naming functions and variables.
-Encoding too much information in names can negatively impact readability and maintainability.
+Always apply common sense when naming functions and variables.
+Encoding too much information in names makes the tests less readable and less maintainable.

 Trust your judgment.
 When in doubt, consult your future self: "Will this still make sense to me six months from now?"